Ab26/ab26.github.io/_pages/terms.md

 ## Privacy Policy

-The privacy of my visitors is extremely important.
+The privacy of visitors to my academic website is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.

-First and foremost, I will never share your email address or any other personal information to anyone without your direct consent.
+First and foremost, I, Abhishek Bhandari, will never share your email address or any other personal information to anyone without your direct consent.

 ### Log Files